vvvv/visualprogramming.net/content/blog/2024/Dates/link-summercamp-24-reminder/index.md

 - "I can give some vvvv teaching.
 We could make a vj lesson and let everybody vj on a party night"
 - "i like to sing and dance, and patch"

-I don´t know about you, but to me that sounds like a wonderful time!
+I don´t know about you, but to us that sounds like a wonderful time!

 {{< box >}}